technologiestiftung/flusshygiene-postgres-api/README.md

 ### Migrations

-See the typeorm guide for further explanation.
-In short ():
+See the [typeorm migration guide](https://typeorm.io/#/migrations) for further explanation.
+In short:

 ```fish
 # this is fish shell.
 Remove the `env` for bash